odea-project/qAlgorithms/report/report.md

 bins make up 28% of the entire dataset, or 41% of all binned points.
-Binsize is the most strongly correlating parameter for a test being positive, with the detected bins averaging around 265 members and the remaining bins around 47.
+Binsize is the most strongly correlating parameter for a test being positive, with the detected bins averaging around 265 members and the remaining bins around 47.[@gerrit: so what is the reason for this; this is something we should discuss]

 @todo add images where relevant
+(@gerrit: you should think of some scatter table to overview all theses tests and overlaps and numbers)

 **1) Duplicates in Scans**

-Notably, there exists no overlap between test 1) and tests 6) and 7), while at least one bin for the criteria 2) to 5) contains a duplicate scan.
+Notably, there exists no overlap between test 1) and tests 6) and 7), while at least one bin for the criteria 2) to 5) contains a duplicate scan [@gerrit: maybe it is worth it to label the tests to read them more intuitive].
-This translates to bins with bad separation not containing multiple "true" bins for test 6), so somehow decreasing the critical value in order to improve the results is unlikely to work.
+This translates to bins with bad separation not containing multiple "true" bins for test 6), so somehow decreasing the critical value to improve the results is unlikely to work.
 A bin containing duplicates also indicates that the DQS of individual centroids was low.
 When comparing the average lowest DQSC, the difference